Update: Please find our latest deliverability test results from Jan 2023 here.

 Five separate tests are carried out over the course of five weeks, using the email deliverability checker Glockapps.
 You can read more about our methodology here, and also see how the tools have performed over the years.

-Email delivery is when an email is successfully delivered to the receiving server
+Email delivery is when an email is successfully delivered to the receiving server (how to calculate email delivery rate).

-Email deliverability is when an email successfully arrives in the person’s inbox
+Email deliverability is when an email successfully arrives in the person’s inbox.

 Just because your email was delivered, does not mean that it made it to the right place: the reader’s main inbox.
 There are, in fact, a number of places your email can end up: